 Other studies have demonstrated a 30 to 50 percent drop in heart disease among people who eat 5 ounces of nuts a week.
 Almonds, hazelnuts, macadamia nuts, pistachios and peanuts are all rich in good monounsaturated fats, but walnuts, which contain polyunsaturated fats, may be especially beneficial.
 The omega-3 fatty acids in walnuts are related to those found in fish oil.

-Some time ago, we answered this question about selecting nuts:
+Several years ago, we answered this question about selecting nuts:

 Q. Could you talk about the relative benefits of various nuts?
 We know almonds and walnuts can lower cholesterol.
 Do pecans, macadamia nuts, Brazil nuts or hazelnuts offer anything besides calories?